Ben Brading 5 min read

 Encouraging efficient energy usage

-Placing an energy monitor where people can see it encourages simple actions, such as switching off computers and lights at the end of the day.
+Viewing real-time data on energy consumption encourages simple steps, such as switching off computers and lights at the end of the day.

 Reducing business energy costs